Susseratal/database/README.md

 B: It's designed to run on a Windows XP machine with processing power that would make someone from the Napoleonic war laugh

-C: It's desinged to run on a Windows XP machine with no internet connection.
+C: It's designed to run on a Windows XP machine with no internet connection.

 Changelog: